 Limited data are available.
-Based on the molecular weight (<500 g/mol) and partition coefficient (log K{ow} >6) the chemical is expected to be readily available following oral exposure, and to a lesser extent following dermal exposure.
+Based on the molecular weight (< 500 g/mol) and partition coefficient (log $K{ow} > 6$) the chemical is expected to be readily available following oral exposure, and to a lesser extent following dermal exposure.
 The transfer rate between the stratum corneum and deeper layers of the epidermis will be slow and will limit absorption across the skin.
 However, the skin sensitisation study indicates some potential for dermal absorption (see Skin sensitisation section).
 A structurally related chemical, 2,6-bis(1,1-dimethylethyl)-4-methyl-phenol (CAS No. 128-37-0) has an estimated dermal absorption of 0.41% based on in vitro experiments using pig skin (Government of Canada 2024).

 In a toxicokinetic study, Sprague Dawley (SD) rats were orally administered a single dose of 260 mg/kg bw of the chemical.
-Peak blood concentrations were measured 15 to 60 min after dosing, indicating rapid absorption of the chemical through the gut.
-The chemical half-life (time required for concentration in plasma to decrease by 50%) was 18 min for the alpha phase (describing the rapidity of the distribution phase following administration) and 11.8 hours for the beta phase (describing the rapidity of the rapidity of the elimination phase occurring after drug distribution equilibrium).
-Maximum tissue concentrations were reached after 2 to 3 hours in the liver, 2 to 6 hours in the kidneys, 1.5 to 2.5 hours in the spleen and >24 hours in epididymal adipose tissues.
+Peak blood concentrations were measured 15 to 60 minutes after dosing, indicating rapid absorption of the chemical through the gut.
+The chemical half-life was 18 minutes for the alpha phase (describing the rapidity of the distribution phase following administration) and 11.8 hours for the beta phase (describing the rapidity of the elimination phase occurring after drug distribution equilibrium).
+Maximum tissue concentrations were reached after 2 to 3 hours in the liver, 2 to 6 hours in the kidneys, 1.5 to 2.5 hours in the spleen and > 24 hours in epididymal adipose tissues.
 The chemical was not detected in the urine or faeces.
-Only one metabolite, a 2,4,6-tri-tbutylphenoxy radical, was detected in the faeces and bile (Takahashi & Hiraga 1983).
+Only one metabolite, a 2,4,6-tri-t-butylphenoxy radical, was detected in the faeces and bile (Takahashi & Hiraga 1983).